singhhimansh/singhhimansh/README.md

-# 👋 Hi there, How you doin'?
+# 👋 Hi there, How you doin'?.
+I'm Himanshu Singh
-## I'm Himanshu Singh.
-I am web developer.

 - 🔭 I’m currently working as Software Developer at Lemnisk.
 - 🌱 I’m currently learning Typescript, Express and MySQL.